 The now-flat corporate rate (21%) is significantly lower than the top individual rate (37%), providing significant tax benefits to C corporations and helping to mitigate the impact of double taxation for their owners.
 In addition, the corporate alternative minimum tax (AMT) has been repealed, while the individual AMT remains (though it will affect far fewer taxpayers).
 But, the TCJA also introduced a powerful deduction for owners of pass-through entities.

-When the income-based limit applies to owners of pass-through entities, the 199A deduction generally can’t exceed the greater of the owner’s share of:
+When the income-based limit applies, the 199A deduction generally can’t exceed the greater of the owner’s share of:

 - 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or

 - The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.

 Qualified property is the depreciable tangible property (including real estate) owned by a qualified business as of year end and used by the business at any point during the tax year to produce qualified business income.
 Additional rules apply.

 Another limitation for taxpayers subject to the income-based limit is that the 199A deduction generally isn’t available for income from “specified service businesses.”
 Examples include businesses that involve investment-type services and most professional practices (other than engineering and architecture).

 The W-2 wage and property limitations and the service business limitation don’t apply if your taxable income is under the applicable threshold.
 In that case, you should qualify for the full 20% deduction.